esnet/esnet-smartnic-hw/examples/p4_only/p4/sim/README.md

 test-fwd-p0.
 This testcase programs a small number of table entries that forward the specified packet flows to destination port 0.
 The input stimulus includes a single packet on each flow to validate that all packets are forwarded to port 0.
+All other packets are forwarded to the egress_port specified by the input meta data.